 .
 You can also send us a message using our online form

 .
-We will be happy to help erase your pain and get you back to your normal life.
+We will be happy to help ease your pain and get you back to your normal life.